theSanguss/UNO.py/README.md

 python main.py
 ```

-> [!Warning]\
+> [!Note]\
-> This program has not been fully tested on MacOS and Linux, and currently, there are some issues relating to the automatic toggling of fullscreen-mode on these operating systems.
+> This program has been tested to work on MacOS and Linux, but certain issues like the the automatic toggling of fullscreen-mode still persist.
+So for the time being, users on systems hostile to [PyAutoGUI](https://github.com/asweigart/pyautogui/) (one example being Linux users using Wayland instead of X11) will have to make do with toggling fullscreen-mode manually.
 >
-> Please do file an issue if you encounter anything unexpected or problematic.
+> Please do file an issue if you encounter anything unexpected or problematic, especially if you're not a Windows user.

 <br>